-- The cost for photocopying documents is reduced from 15 cents to 5 cents a page. - No charge can be imposed for denying a request for records. - The free time for searching and retrieving records is expanded from one to two hours, and public bodies are also barred from charging for the first two hours spent redacting records. - Most important of all, the bill would adopt the procedures of the federal Freedom of Information Act and require agencies to reduce or waive fees if the requester demonstrates that the information requested "is likely to contribute significantly to public understanding of the operations or activities of the government."
+- The cost for photocopying documents is reduced from 15 cents to 5 cents a page. - No charge can be imposed for denying a request for records. - The free time for searching and retrieving records is expanded from one to two hours, and public bodies are also barred from charging for the first two hours spent redacting records. - Most important of all, the bill would adopt the procedures of the federal Freedom of Information Act and require agencies to reduce or waive fees if the requester demonstrates that the information requested is in the public interest because it "is likely to contribute significantly to public understanding of the operations or activities of the government."
+We are aware that a number of agencies have objected to this key provision in the bill, but we firmly believe those objections cannot withstand even minimal scrutiny.

 Promoting transparency and the public's right to know is critical to any democratic society.
 In the spirit of encouraging that transparency, we urge the committee to support this thorough and carefully considered bill.
 A summary of each amendment contained in the bill is attached.
-It is worth noting that almost half of those amendments have been revised from last year's bill based on feedback received from state and local agencies.
+It is worth noting that almost half of those amendments have been revised from the original version based on feedback received from state and local agencies.
 The ACLU strongly urges committee passage of this critical piece of legislation.

-SUMMARY OF PROPOSED AMENDMENTS TO THE ACCESS TO PUBLIC RECORDS ACT, 24-S 2256 AND 24-H 7181
+LINE-BY-LINE SUMMARY OF PROPOSED AMENDMENTS TO THE ACCESS TO PUBLIC RECORDS ACT, 25-S 909 and 25-H 6273